Updated January 1, 2023.

 On November 20, 2019, the Austrian government announced that Hitler's birth house will be remodeled and used to house the Braunau police department.

-A competition is currently being held to choose the new design for the building, and the results will be announced sometime in the first six months of 2020.
+A competition was being held to choose the new design for the building, and the results were supposed to be announced sometime in the first six months of 2020.

 (See the official announcement from the Austrian Interior Ministry at Hitlergeburtshaus, auf Deutsch.)